 A CTA, or Call To Action, should be included after the summary.
 You should explicitly tell your readers what you want them to do after they’ve gone over your blog post.
 Examples could be to share your post on social media, leave a comment, or subscribe to your blog.

-[VIDEO] How to write the perfect blog post: ► Subscribe for more useful videos
+[VIDEO] How to write a blog post: ► Subscribe for more useful videos

 Blog post examples

 Finally, let’s go over a few examples of blog posts and see the types of content you can publish on your blog.